moritzheiber/crowbar/README.md

 $ crowbar exec <profile-name> -- aws ec2 describe-instances
 ```

 It'll ask you for your IdP's password and to verify your credential request with [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication).
-The credentials you enter are cashed securely in your OS keystore.
+The credentials you enter are cached securely in your OS keystore.

 _Note: Hover over the app that's associated with your AWS account in your IdP's dashboard and copy its link._